aneeshs04/CS2340A_Team26/README.md

 ## Getting Started

 After cloning the repository, please download android studio and import the project into there.
 We recommend running this application on Pixel 4 XL API 34 for best results.
+From there, you should be ready to play!
+Have fun!